Introduction to Tom Kertes

 Tom, Community for Clean Water Campaign

-Tom is past president of the North Coast Labour Council, past vice president of the Prince Rupert District Teachers’ Union, and former policy advisor to Ontario’s self-regulatory College of Early Childhood Educators.
+Tom is past president of the North Coast and Haida Gwaii Labour Council, past vice president of the Prince Rupert District Teachers’ Union, and former policy advisor to Ontario’s self-regulatory College of Early Childhood Educators.

 Contact Tom Kertes